Eye On Water

 Please follow the below directions to set up your account:

-- You will then receive a confirmation email from Beacon.
-This could take up to 10 to 15 minutes.
+- You will receive a confirmation email from Beacon.
+This might take 10 to 15 minutes.

 According to Public Works Director Jarrod Greenwood, customers can see in real-time the impact of their water usage.
 "When you make an adjustment, you can see the immediate change you’ve made based on the data provided by the EyeOnWater tool.
 You are not waiting for your bill to come in the mail.
 You can simply pull up the app or go online and see your total hour by hour water usage right then and there,” says Greenwood.